 Every so often, for one reason or another you want to delete (or forward) part of a text message conversation.
 Not the entire conversation, just part of it.
-Maybe just one or two messages.
+Maybe just one or two messages (maybe pictures).
 Here’s how you do it.
 (Here’s how you delete part of a Messages conversation on a Mac.)

 Note: if you want to delete an entire conversation you simply swipe left on the conversation itself and then tap “Delete.”
 If you just want to delete every text message that is more than a year old (maybe you’re a football coach being investigated by the NCAA), go to Settings/Messages and set it to “Keep Messages” for 1 year.

 To delete a single message from a text message conversation on an iPhone or iPad, open the conversation so you’re looking at the messages.
 It will look something like this:

 Tap and hold on the message you want to delete.
 You’ll see a few things pop up, including “More…” at the bottom.
 Tap “More…”

 Now you see the conversation with everything shifted to the right, leaving space for a little circle to the left of each message.
 The circle next to the message you tapped on will be checked.

 Notice the trash can icon at the bottom left.
 Tap that to delete the message.
 Tap a confirming “Delete Message” button and you’re all set.

 Two things to notice:

 1. After tapping “More…” you’re able to tap and put a check mark next to as many messages as you wish, and delete them all at once.